Heck Thomas: Career

 On September 1, 1862, Union General Philip Kearny was killed at the Battle of Chantilly.
 Young "Heck" Thomas was entrusted with the general's horse and equipment; Confederate General Robert E. Lee ordered him to take them through the lines to General Kearny's widow.
 Thomas recounted this in a letter to his brother Lovick Pierce Thomas, II:

 In 1863, Thomas contracted typhoid fever and returned to his family in Athens, Georgia.
 As a young man, he clerked in Atlanta at his brother Lovick's store.
 Later he worked as an Atlanta policeman.
 In 1871, he married Isabel Gray.

 Thomas and his family migrated to Texas in 1875; with the help of his cousin, Jim Thomas, he obtained a job as a guard with the railroad.
 Thomas was promoted to railroad detective and later went to work for the Fort Worth Detective Association.
 He was appointed a U.S. Deputy Marshal based in Fort Smith, Arkansas, working under U.S. District Judge Isaac C. Parker.
 Parker's district included Indian Territory.

 By 1889, Thomas teamed with two other deputy U.S. marshals, Chris Madsen and Bill Tilghman.
 They became known as the Three Guardsmen and were credited with bringing law and order to the Indian Territory (this later became the state of Oklahoma in 1907.)

 The Three Guardsmen were credited with capturing more than three hundred outlaws over the next decade, and killing several.
 They were credited with ending the Wild Bunch, also known as the Doolin Gang.

-Years after being released from prison, Emmet Dalton said that Thomas's relentless pursuit of the Dalton Gang was why they had tried to pull off two simultaneous bank robberies in Coffeyville in southeastern Kansas.
+Years after being released from prison, Emmett Dalton said that Thomas's relentless pursuit of the Dalton Gang was why they had tried to pull off two simultaneous bank robberies in Coffeyville in southeastern Kansas.
 They wanted to make one big score and leave the territory for a time.
 But four of the gang were killed in the shootout and only Emmett Dalton survived.

 In August 1896, Thomas led a posse that tracked down and killed outlaw Bill Doolin.
 He had been captured, convicted and imprisoned but had escaped on July 5, 1896.
 By 1902, there were many European-American settlements in what became Oklahoma.
 Thomas was sent to Lawton.
 There he resigned as deputy marshal after being elected as the first police chief in the town.
 He served for seven years until his health began to fail.

 Thomas assembled a posse, and chased and captured bank robbers in the 1908 silent film The Bank Robbery.
 The outlaws were led by Al Jennings.
 The one-reel movie was directed by his former colleague Bill Tilghman.
 James Bennie Kent was the cinema-photographer, and it was produced by the Oklahoma Natural Mutoscene Company.
 The film was shot in Cache, Oklahoma, and at the Wichita Mountains Wildlife Refuge.
 Comanche leader Quanah Parker had a bit part.
 During the filming, a bystander thought the bank was really being robbed and jumped out a window to run for the police.

-Thomas died aged 62 in Lawton, Oklahoma on August 14, 1912 of Bright's disease.
+Thomas died aged 62 in Lawton, Oklahoma, on August 14, 1912, of Bright's disease.